Costa Rica Fisheries

-In 2016, the National Platform for Sustainable Fisheries of Large Pelagics, led by the Ministry of Agriculture and Livestock, alongside the Costa Rican Institute of Fishing and Aquaculture and the Ministry of Environment and Energy, and enabled by GCP was launched.
+In 2016, the National Platform for Sustainable Fisheries of Large Pelagics, led by the Ministry of Agriculture and Livestock, alongside the Costa Rican Institute of Fishing and Aquaculture and the Ministry of Environment and Energy, and enabled by UNDP Green Commodities Programme was launched.
 This Platform provides a neutral space where stakeholders from across the industry can discuss the challenges they face and what a sustainable industry for large pelagic might look like.
-The ultimate goal is to develop and implement a National Action Plan and a Fishery Improvement Project (FIP), which is backed by the majority of stakeholders, so that sustainability can be integrated into the large pelagic industry.

 This Platform is part of the Global Sustainable Supply Chains for Marine Commodities project, which includes four countries: Vietnam, the Philippines, Ecuador and Costa Rica.